dentremor/Software-Defined-Infrastrucure/doku.md

 ##### 1.2.5 Set mail exchange record

-For this we need to set another record in our forward zone `etc/bind/zones/db.forward`:
+To achieve this we need to set another record in our forward zone `etc/bind/zones/db.forward`:
 ```
 mail                             IN            MX          10      mx1.hdm-stuttgart.de.
 ```